 How to Force Index Your Website With Google – Force a Google Crawl

-Use This Free, Special Tool to Get Possible Instant Rankings
+Use a Free, Special Tool to Get Possible Instant Rankings

 When you publish new content, it sometimes helps to give Google a little nudge so they can stop by your website and crawl your new post.
 Depending on the content and some other factors, you might see your page indexed (shown on Google) within a few hours if you do a force index.
 This page will explain how to do that.